Stephen Connolly

 Property

 Stephen is an exceptional property litigation barrister.
 He is highly respected and specialises in high value and complex disputes.
-He has over 20 years’ experience in the field of property litigation and is recommended as a leading commercial practitioner by both Chambers and Partners and The Legal 500.
+He has over 30 years’ experience in the field of property litigation and is recommended as a leading practitioner by both Chambers and Partners and The Legal 500.
+He appears regularly unled against Leading counsel.
 His practice comprises:

 • Enforcement of security over land